 Health care agreements need not be in writing nor need they be signed documents.
 In fact, documents which purport to define questions of professional liability (such as waivers or disclaimers) are viewed with suspicion and may be invalidated as overbearing, unconscionable, or against public policy.
 They might even be argued to be evidence of wrongful knowledge, suggesting that the author or proponent expected that by their execution, questionable practices might be made acceptable.
-Actuall, all documents purporting to be contracts are more accurately just evidence of the meeting of the parties' minds on the essential elements of their agreement.
-That's the contract.
-Today, contract law examines all writings, material evidence, personal recollections, and the context, in order to determine the parties' intentions.
+Actually, all documents purporting to be contracts are more accurately just evidence of the meeting of the parties' minds on the essential elements of their agreement.
+Contract law examines all writings, material evidence, personal recollections, and the context, in order to determine the parties' intentions.

-3 Ben Winters, California Board of Medical Quality Assurance 2052 Committee Memorandum, 5/20/83.
+5 Ben Winters, California Board of Medical Quality Assurance 2052 Committee Memorandum, 5/20/83.